esteban-trevino99/api-test/README.md

 # Instructions
 1. `npm install` to install modules
+2. Change .env
-2. `npm run db` to create database schema
+3. `npm run db` to create database schema
-3. `npm run start` to start using app
+4. `npm run start` to start using app
-4. `POST /posts` fetches posts and comments and inserts in db
+5. `POST /posts` fetches posts and comments and inserts in db
-5. `GET /posts` gets posts and comments from db
+6. `GET /posts` gets posts and comments from db
-6. `DELETE /posts` deletes posts and comments from db
+7. `DELETE /posts` deletes posts and comments from db
-7. `npm run test` to use jest testing
+8. `npm run test` to use jest testing